ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

 ### Searching disconnected or de-licensed mailboxes

 If the Exchange Online license (or the entire Office 365 license) is removed from a user account in Office 365 or in Azure Active Directory, the user's mailbox becomes a *disconnected* mailbox.
-This means the mailbox is no longer associated with the user account.
+This means that the mailbox is no longer associated with the user account.
 Here's what happens when searching disconnected mailboxes:

 - When the license is removed from a mailbox, the mailbox goes into a 30-day grace period.
 During this grace period, you can still use content search to search the mailbox.

-- If the mailbox is not re-licensed within 30 days, it will be marked for permanent deletion and will be removed from Office 365 the next time the mailbox is processed.
-Depending on the when the mailbox is processed, you might be able search it after the 30-day grace period has expired.
+- If the mailbox is not re-licensed within 30 days, it will be marked for permanent deletion and removed from Office 365 the next time the mailbox is processed.
+Depending on the when the mailbox is processed, you may be able search it after the 30-day grace period has expired.
 Mailboxes are typically processed once every seven days.
 After it's processed, the mailbox will be removed and no longer searchable.

-- If an existing content search includes a user mailbox in which the license is removed from that mailbox, the content search will continue to search the disconnected mailbox when you rerun the search until the 30-day grace period expires and the disconnected mailbox is removed and will no longer be searched if you re-run an existing content search.
+- If an existing content search includes a user mailbox in which the license was removed, the disconnected mailbox will be included when you rerun the search until the 30-day grace period expires.
+After the grace period expires and the mailbox is removed, it will no longer be included when you rerun the search.

-- If the license is removed from the mailbox that's been placed on hold (by one the various [hold features in Office 365](identify-a-hold-on-an-exchange-online-mailbox.md), the mailbox will be preserved indefinitely and will remain searchable beyond the 30-day grace period.
+- If the license is removed from a mailbox that's been placed on hold (by one the various [hold features in Office 365](identify-a-hold-on-an-exchange-online-mailbox.md), the mailbox will be preserved indefinitely and will remain searchable beyond the 30-day grace period.

 ### Previewing search results